034

 The Battlefront for the Keystone Position in an Ecosystem

-- you get to pick sides;
+- you get to pick sides

-- you can easily keep score of who’s winning and losing;
+- you can easily keep score of who’s winning and losing

-- there’s no debate on who’s competing; and, most important;
+- there’s no debate on who’s competing; and, most important

 - the stakes feel existential

+One of the most interesting cases is the enterprise battle between “systems of record” – which are technically your trusted databases.
+In strategy terms, these are also the stickiest, typically highest-margin, systems in your tech stack.
 Battles between systems of record have a rich and storied history.
 Recently, a colleague and I were emailing about the diligence of a company that has a niche product selling quite well in the crowded healthcare IT space.
-The company’s strategy includes an expansion toward a broader integrated offering across a space that includes roughly 5 previously separate systems.
-Meanwhile, multiple companies within those spaces have had similar thoughts and appear to be following a similar consolidation strategy.
-How will this play out?
+The company’s strategy includes an expansion toward a broader integrated offering across a space that includes roughly 5 previously separate systems (i.e., a series of battles to be won across the ecosystem).
+Multiple companies within each of those 5 spaces also appeared to be following a similar consolidation strategy – and the key diligence question was, how will this play out?

 In these scenarios, we take two commercial diligence steps:

-- reason by analogy; and
+- reason by analogy

 - test the analogy for validity in the market